 - What can I do today?

 - How about 3 weeks from now?

 - What can I do 3 months from now?

-To summarize, in order to achieve a set goal, it is useful to break down the actions listed above (as needed) to complete it.
-Create a Research Sheet and use it to write your goals, plans and actions.
+In order to achieve a set goal, it is useful to break down the actions listed above (as needed) to complete it.
+Create a Research Sheet and use it to write your goals, plans, and actions.
 After completing your Research Sheet write down the short-term actions that you need to do to achieve your set goals.
 Specify the date, month or time in general as to when you will have these actions completed by.
 List any resources that will help you achieve your goals.
 Lastly, talk about your goals with friends who can help you achieve your goals.